 Januvia belongs to a drug class called dipeptidyl peptidase-4 inhibitors.
 The drug is not available in a generic version.

 Read on to learn about potential common, mild, and serious side effects of Januvia.
 For a general overview of the drug, including details about its uses, see this article.

 Januvia can cause certain side effects, some of which are more common than others.
 These side effects may be temporary, lasting a few days or weeks.
 But if the side effects last longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.

 These are just a few of the more common side effects reported by people who took Januvia in clinical trials:

 Mild side effects can occur with Januvia use.
 This list doesn’t include all possible mild side effects reported with the drug.
-For more information, you can refer to Januvia’s medication guide.
+For more information, you can refer to Januvia’s prescribing information.

 Mild side effects of Januvia can include:

 These side effects may be temporary, lasting a few days or weeks.
 But if the side effects last longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.

 Note: After the Food and Drug Administration (FDA) approves a drug, it tracks and reviews side effects of the medication.
 If you develop a side effect while taking Januvia and want to tell the FDA about it, visit MedWatch.